-In order to achieve our objective we place 3 rectifier diodes in series, which in turn are in series with the load / battery.
-See the diagram.
+In order to achieve our objective, we place 3 rectifier diodes in series, which in turn are in series with the load and battery.

 An “I” current flows through the rectifier diodes and there is an approximate voltage drop on them of 1.8 to 2.2 V. We have to remember that the voltage drop on a directly polarized diode can be between 0.6 to 0.7 volts.
 This range of voltage drops (1.8 to 2.2 volts on the 3 diodes) is sufficient for a LED to turn on.